gaultier/blog/lessons_learned_from_a_successful_rust_rewrite.md

 ### Unstable ABI

 I talked about this point in my previous articles so I won't be too long.
 Basically, all the useful standard library types such as `Option` have no stable ABI, so they have to be replicated manually with the `repr(C)` annotation, so that they can be used from C or C++.
 This again is a bummer and creates friction.
+Note that I am equally annoyed at C++ ABI issues for the same reason.

+Many, many hours of hair pulling would be avoided if Rust and C++ adopted like C a [stable ABI](https://daniel.haxx.se/blog/2024/10/30/eighteen-years-of-abi-stability/).

 ### No support for custom memory allocators